Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 # Zigbee2MQTT fails to start

-Most of the time this is caused by zigbee-herdsman not being able to communicate with your adapter (e.g. CC2531).
+Most of the time this is caused by Zigbee2MQTT not being able to communicate with your Zigbee adapter.

 [[toc]]

-## Error: SRSP - SYS - ping after 6000ms
+## Error: `SRSP - SYS - ping after 6000ms`

 2 common reasons of this error: